-- Developed by staff and reviewed by PFAC members - Developed by PFAC members and staff - □ N/A we did not have goals for FY 2018 Skip to #20
+Developed by staff and reviewed by PFAC members

+Developed by PFAC members and staff

+□ N/A - we did not have goals for FY 2019- Skip to #20

-19. The PFAC had the following goals and objectives for 2018:
+19. The PFAC had the following goals and objectives for 2019:

-- 1.)
-Direct impact on employees/patient families - 2.)
-Administer FAC Seal
+1.)
+Direct impact on employees/patient families

+2.)
+Administer FAC Seal of Approval Program

 3.)
-Drive FAC Strategic Initiatives: Operational Excellence, Optimizing Partnerships, Define Optimal Patient and Family Experience
+Drive FAC Strategic Initiatives: Operational Excellence, Optimizing Partnerships,

+Define Optimal Patient and Family Experience

 - 4.)
-Recruit diverse members

-- 5.)
-Increase family engagements

-- 6.)
-Support FAC members: new member training / existing member development
+Recruit diverse members - 5.)
+Increase family engagement opportunities - 6.)
+Support FAC members: new member training / existing member development - 7.)
+Track and measure family voice impact in engagement opportunities - 8.)
+Present and/or publish some of our work

-20. Please list any subcommittees that your PFAC has established: Strategic Planning Committees: Three separate subcommittees were formed in 2017 to drive our three key strategic initiatives: Operational Excellence, Optimizing Partnerships and Defining the Optimal Care Experience.
+20. Please list any subcommittees that your PFAC has established:

+Strategic Planning Committees: Three separate subcommittees were formed in 2017 to drive our three key strategic initiatives: Operational Excellence, Optimizing Partnerships and Defining the Optimal Care Experience.
 Each new FAC member joins one of these groups and efforts by all three groups are ongoing.
+A formal strategic plan refresh will take place in the fall of 2019.

-21. How does the PFAC interact with the hospital Board of Directors (check all that apply): PFAC submits annual report to Board PFAC submits meeting minutes to Board ☐ Action items or concerns are part of an ongoing "Feedback Loop" to the Board PFAC member(s) attend(s) Board meetings Board member(s) attend(s) PFAC meetings \boxtimes PFAC member(s) are on board-level committee(s) \Box Other (Please describe): \square N/A - the PFAC does not interact with the Hospital Board of Directors
+21. How does the PFAC interact with the hospital Board of Directors (check all that apply):

+- PFAC submits annual report to Board

+- □ PFAC submits meeting minutes to Board

+- Action items or concerns are part of an ongoing "Feedback Loop" to the Board

+- □ PFAC member(s) attend(s) Board meetings

+- □ Board member(s) attend(s) PFAC meetings

+- PFAC member(s) are on board-level committee(s)

+- \Box Other (Please describe):

+- \square N/A the PFAC does not interact with the Hospital Board of Directors